-Pelem Festival (the Festival) was conceived in 2016 by compelling passion and relentless dedication for arts that Agung Gunawan, the director of Sampang Agung Centre for Performing Arts (SACPA) had held and devoted its actualisation for years.
+Pelem Festival (the Festival) was conceived in 2016 by compelling passion and relentless dedication for arts and culture of Jawa that Agung Gunawan, the director of Sampang Agung Centre for Performing Arts (SACPA) had held for years.

 With the tranquil and unique 4 transformative performance sites built on the native landscape of the East Java countryside, Agung, the director of the Festival, wishes all artists to sense a breath of nature and dance within and beyond self.